forwardemail/forwardemail.net/app/views/about/index.md

 **March 2026**: Support for per-domain custom S3-compatible storage was added, along with a command-line tool for management.
 Work began on cross-platform desktop and mobile applications for macOS, Windows, Linux, iOS, and Android using the same open-source webmail codebase, built with [Tauri](https://tauri.app).

+**May 2026**: Significant reliability and compatibility improvements were shipped, including Apple Push Notification (APN) support for real-time iOS/macOS mail delivery, comprehensive CalDAV fixes for iOS sync compatibility (PRODID, LAST-MODIFIED, CREATED, SEQUENCE healing, and proper href encoding), per-alias email retention policies, enhanced Sieve filtering with MIME header decoding and List-\* header preservation, IMAP keyword synchronization with custom labels, and BSON overflow protection for high-volume senders.
+Legacy TLS support was added for IMAP/POP3 clients, and the push notification API was expanded with token CRUD and delivery pipeline endpoints.

+**June 2026**: Forward Email published its first independent third-party security audit, conducted by [Cure53](https://cure53.de/), one of the most respected security research firms in the industry.
+The full penetration test report is available at [pentest-report\_forward-email.pdf](/pentest-report_forward-email.pdf).
+The audit covered the entire open-source architecture and server infrastructure, with all findings addressed and verified through continuous retesting.
+Additional security hardening was applied including DNS pinning for SSRF prevention, invite token authentication, and Domain Connect URL validation.

 ## Core Principles

 Since its inception, Forward Email has maintained a steadfast commitment to privacy and security principles:

-**100% Open-Source Philosophy**: Unlike competitors who only open-source their frontends while keeping backends closed, Forward Email has made its entire codebase—both frontend and backend—available for public scrutiny on [GitHub](https://github.com/forwardemail).
+**100% Open-Source Philosophy**: Unlike competitors who only open-source their frontends while keeping backends closed, Forward Email has made its entire codebase—both frontend and backend—available for public scrutiny on [GitHub](https://github.com/forwardemail)—now backed by an [independent security audit](/pentest-report_forward-email.pdf) from Cure53.

 **Privacy-First Design**: From day one, Forward Email implemented a unique in-memory processing approach that avoids writing emails to disk, setting it apart from conventional email services that store messages in databases or file systems.